-Applications for the 2019 Hayes Forum will be open in October 2018.
+Applications for the 2020 Hayes Forum will be accepted until December 2.

 Students enrolled in any area of graduate study at The Ohio State University are invited to participate.
 Below are resources to help students interested in submitting an abstract to the Hayes Forum.